strongjaw15/semantic-html/README.md

 ## Description

-The webpage here was pre-existing, but did not use semantic tags.
-I wanted to update the tags to their apropriate semantic counterparts to increase the accessibility and search-engine compatibility of this page.
-Now this page is more accessible to screen readers and other accessibility tools, and is also more friendly towards web searches.
+The webpage here was pre-existing, but did not use semantic HTML.
+I wanted to update the tags to their appropriate semantic counterparts to increase the accessibility and search-engine compatibility of this page.
+Now this page is more usable for screen readers and other accessibility tools, and is also more friendly towards web searches.
 I learned about semantic HTML tags while working on this project!

 ## Visuals